f4exb/sdrdaemon/README.md

 <h1>Introduction</h1>

 **SDRdaemon** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
-It was developed on the base of SDRdaemon (also found in this Github repo: https://github.com/f4exb/SDRdaemon) and shares a lot of the code for the interface with the SDR hardware devices.
+It was developed on the base of NGSoftFM (also found in this Github repo: https://github.com/f4exb/ngsoftfm) and shares a lot of the code for the interface with the SDR hardware devices.

 Hardware supported: